parvanesh/parvanesh/README.md

 I am passionate about learning new technologies and building innovative tools to add value to business.
 My background in software engineering and web development strengthen me for tackling challenges in ML project deployment and create web-based dashboards and software.
 - 💬 Ask me about R & Python.
-- 🌱 I’m currently learning Deep Learning & Nueral networks.
+- 🌱 I’m currently learning Deep Learning & Nueral networks, and interested in Cloud fundamentals as well!
 - ⚡ I’m the founder of RladiesMilan which is a R programming community to promote diversity & inclusivity in Data Science, more info: (https://meetup.com/R-Ladies-Milan/) and dedictaed repository: (https://github.com/parvanesh/rladies-milan)
 - 👯I am Woman in Data science conference Ambassador in Milan from Stanford university: (http://widsmilan.com)